Sheriff: Two Experts Say Carole Baskin’s Husband’s Will a Fake

-Hillsborough County Sheriff Chad Chronister is convinced that Carole Baskin’s former husband, Don Lewis’s will—which granted Baskin all of Lewis’ assets in the event of his disappearance, is a fake.
+Hillsborough County, Florida Sheriff Chad Chronister is convinced that Carole Baskin’s former husband Don Lewis’s will—which granted Baskin all of Lewis’ assets in the event of his disappearance—is a fake.
 Moreover, he said, two experts have confirmed it.

 In May two handwriting experts told Mississippi’s Clarion Ledger that the signature and power of attorney on Lewis’ will appeared to have been traced from his marriage record—as did the witness and notary signatures.